Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-stream-binder-servicebus-queue/README.md

 Set it to `false` if a message that trigger any exception in consumer will be re-queued.

 Default: `false`

+**_receiveMode_**

+The modes for receiving messages.

+`PEEK_LOCK`, received message is not deleted from the queue or subscription, instead it is temporarily locked to the receiver, making it invisible to other receivers.

+`RECEIVE_AND_DELETE`, received message is removed from the queue or subscription and immediately deleted.

+Default: `PEEK_LOCK`
 ##### Support for Service Bus Message Headers and Properties
 The following table illustrates how Spring message headers are mapped to Service Bus message headers and properties.
 When creat a message, developers can specify the header or property of a Service Bus message by below constants.